paulrobello/par_infini_sweeper/README.md

 All data for the application is stored in a sqlite3 database located in `~/.pim/game_data.sqlite`
 The database is backed up daily to `~/.pim/game_data.sqlite.bak`

+## Internet Leaderboard

+To use the internet leaderboard you must login to the server via a social provider such as google or facebook.
+This requires 2 things:
+1. The game must listen on port 1999 for the authentication callback.
+(This may trigger a firewall warning which you must accept if you wish to continue)
+2. The game must launch a browser so you can login.
+- Only your hashed email is stored on the server.
+- The port will only be opened for the duration of the login process.
+- After you have logged in and reserved your nickname, you can then submit your scores to the server for the current game mode and difficulty.

+See our [privacy policy](https://par-com.net/privacy_policy.html) for details on data handling.

 ## Prerequisites